-6.15 Payment methods - positive information.
-By contrast, a customer using a payment method that is known to incorporate recognised due diligence arrangements around identity or age verification, such as a regulated bank or other regulated finance institution, can be inferred to have been subject to and have satisfied these criteria within the context of that other entity's business activities and knowledge of the customer's transactions.
+- 6.15 Payment methods positive information.
+A customer using a payment method that is known to incorporate recognised due diligence arrangements around identity or age verification, such as a regulated bank or other regulated finance institution, can be inferred to have been subject to and have satisfied these criteria within the context of that other entity's business activities and knowledge of the customer's transactions.
 This inference can be taken into account by the Licence Holder but must be set against any other information the Licence Holder has obtained and cannot be relied on to validate a source of funds/wealth.

-6.16 Payment methods - negative information.
+Such an inference is merely one aspect of building up a customer profile and not a substitute for effective CDD measures. - 6.16 Payment methods negative information.
 As some payment methods may provide assurances as to customers' identity and source of funds, Licence Holders must recognise that other payment methods provide much less assurance and may be used to circumvent identity or security controls.
 Some payment methods are known to not use identity verification or due diligence procedures in their issue, e.g. e-money vouchers or virtual currencies.
-Likewise, any method of deposit whose use is disproportionately associated with irregular transactions in gambling or other sectors must be treated with proportionate caution.

-6.17 Proxy/Beneficial Ownership of accounts.
-The use of third party identities by the true beneficial owner or controller of account(s) to mislead a Licence Holder as to the ownership or control of the account, the source of funds, or into accepting business that the Licence Holder might otherwise have monitored or rejected, compromises the principles of KYC/CDD and is a direct threat to AML/CFT procedures, as well as security and responsible gambling measures.
+Likewise, any method of deposit whose use is disproportionately associated with irregular transactions in gambling or other sectors must be treated with proportionate caution. - Owner or controller of account(s) to mislead a Licence Holder as to the ownership or control of the account, the source of funds, or into accepting business that the Licence Holder might otherwise have monitored or rejected, compromises the principles of KYC/CDD and is a direct threat to AML/CFT procedures, as well as security and responsible gambling measures.
 The use of 'proxy accounts' should be prohibited as any other attempt to commit fraud against a Licence Holder.
 Proxy accounts are regularly associated with betting frauds, cheating, organised P2P collusion/cheating and systemic 'multi-accounting' or other systemic abuses of terms and conditions, requiring the true identity of the customer to be concealed from the Licence Holder if an account is to be operated without additional supervision, or at all.